Costa Rica Research Experience for Undergraduates (REU)

 - have a minimum grade point average of 3.0

-Accepted students will received a $500 per week stipend for all 10 weeks and will have all travel and accommodation expenses covered.
+This internship program generously supports participant's finances, such that no one should be excluded due to financial concerns.
+Accepted students will received a $600 per week stipend for all 10 weeks and will have all program-related travel and accommodation expenses covered.
 The program will also cover travel expenses to Texas, and accommodations while in College Station.
-The program does not cover meals (on and off-campus) while in Texas or all off-campus expenses in Costa Rica, such as zip lining, adventure tours, white water rafting, etc.
+The program does not cover meals (on and off-campus) while in Texas or off-campus extracurricular activities in Costa Rica, such as zip lining, adventure tours, white water rafting, etc.

 - prepare a small research proposal with their research mentor (see recent Field Projects)